 Mojo UT300 changes span across to its engine and other mechanical bits…

 Mahindra has already announced that its next point of focus apart from Jawa for India will be more premium motorcycles.
-They announced four different variants of Mojo which are to be sold through the newly opened Mojo-exclusive dealerships.
+They also promised four different variants of Mojo which are to be sold through the newly opened Mojo-exclusive dealerships.

-One of them – Mojo UT300 has been launched by the company.
+One of them – Mojo UT300 was recently launched by the company.
 Mojo UT300 (UT stands for Universal Tourer) is the low cost version of Mojo which comes at a reduced price and hence, sans many features, which we are listing below…

 Mojo UT300 Changes

 - Fuel Injection – Take a look under that tank and you will see a fuel knob.
 Mojo UT300 comes with a carburetor (in place of a fuel injector of the regular Mojo).
 This is one of the biggest change in the motorcycle.

 - Power/Torque – The regular Mojo produces 27.1 PS of peak power at 8000 rpm and 30 Nm of maximum torque at 5500 rpm.
 New Mojo UT300 churns out 23.1 PS of peak power at slightly lesser 7500 rpm and 25.2 Nm of maximum torque at the same 5500 rpm.
 A reduction of about 4 PS and more importantly 5 Nm is probably a little too much specially in times when we get 35 PS/35 Nm Dominar 400 at a lesser price tag.